moby/moby/docs/sources/reference/run.md

    It is not allowed to use more than L bytes of memory, swap *plus* memory usage is limited by S.

-The operator can modify the priority of this container with the `-c` option.
-By default, all containers run at the same priority and get the same proportion of CPU cycles, the value specified must be 2 or higher, if you are not setting `-c` or `--cpu-shares`, the default shares of CPU time would be 1024.
+### CPU share constraint

+By default, all containers get the same proportion of CPU cycles.
+This proportion can be modified by changing the container's CPU share weighting relative to the weighting of all other running containers.

+To modify the proportion from the default of 1024, use the `-c` or `--cpu-shares` flag to set the weighting to 2 or higher.

-CPU shares is kind of CPU bandwidth weight, the proportion will only reflect when CPU-intensive processes are running.
-When tasks in one container are idle, other containers are allowed to borrow the left-over CPU time.
+The proportion will only apply when CPU-intensive processes are running.
+When tasks in one container are idle, other containers can use the left-over CPU time.
+The actual amount of CPU time will vary depending on the number of containers running on the system.

-The actual amount of CPU time can very depending on the number of containers running on the system.
-If a container have a share of 1024 and two other containers have share of 512, when processes in all containers attempt to use 100% of CPU, the first container would receive 50% of all CPU time, if another container with share of 1024 is added, the first container would only get 33% of the CPU (the rest receive 16.5%, 16.5% and 33% of CPU).
+For example, consider three containers, one has a cpu-share of 1024 and two others have a cpu-share setting of 512.
+When processes in all three containers attempt to use 100% of CPU, the first container would receive 50% of the total CPU time.
+If you add a fouth container with a cpu-share of 1024, the first container only gets 33% of the CPU.
+The remaining containers receive 16.5%, 16.5% and 33% of the CPU.

-Note that shares of CPU time are distributed per all CPU cores on multi-core systems.
-Even if a container is limited to less than 100% of CPU time, it may use 100% of each individual CPU core.
-E.g., if we start {C0} container with (`-c` = 512) and {C1} with (`-c` = 1024), we start three CPU-intensive processes (one in {C0} and two in {C1}) on a system with more than three cores, might results in the following division of CPU shares:
+On a multi-core system, the shares of CPU time are distributed over all CPU cores.
+Even if a container is limited to less than 100% of CPU time, it can use 100% of each individual CPU core.

+For example, consider a system with more than three cores.
+If you start one container `{C0}` with `-c=512` running one process, and another container `{C1}` with `-c=1024` running two processes, this can result in the following division of CPU shares:

     PID    container	CPU	CPU share
     100    {C0}		0	100% of CPU0
     101    {C1}		1	100% of CPU1
     102    {C1}		2	100% of CPU2

 ## Runtime privilege, Linux capabilities, and LXC configuration